News of shootings, bombings or other tragedies leave communities grappling with grief, loss and anger.

 Parenting Children Through Trauma

-When a child experiences loss, whether it be small (a broken toy) or traumatic (death of a friend or family member), he or she needs to know: it’s okay to cry.
+When a child experiences loss, whether it be small or traumatic, he or she needs to know it’s okay to cry.
 Here is practical advice and assurance borne of years of experience that will equip you to assist those you love to grieve and to heal.